 If you’re in Daman during off-season, you’ll find this beach less crowded and you can enjoy every moment in tranquillity.
 However, if you’re in Daman during the weekends, you must expect a lot of tourists from nearby cities, who come here to sit back and enjoy their weekend.

 You get to do a variety of things to do while at the Jampore Beach.
 If you’re up for some thrill and adrenaline rush, you can go for Paragliding.
 There are also quad bike rides available if you’re more into motorized action.

-They also have horse and camel rides which are ideal if you have kids with you.
-You can have liquor which is easily available at the beach tents or sweet coconut water.
+They also have horse and camel rides, which are ideal if you have kids with you.
+You can have liquor or sweet coconut water, which is easily available at the beach tents.
 The beach is also popular for its fresh and spicy seafood which is quite appetizing.

 It would be an injustice to the Daman two day itinerary if the great forts of Daman do not find a place in it.
 Constructed by the Portuguese, these forts are as robust as any other forts across the country.

-Built-in the 16th Century, these are still standing in their full glory, though time has taken a toll on their appearance, they still please the tourists who visit them as they offer a very enthralling view of the sea.
+Built-in the 16th Century, these are still standing in their full glory.
+Although time has taken a toll on their appearance, they still please tourists who visit them as they offer a very enthralling view of the sea.